dancwilliams/todoist-location-labels/README.md

-# THIS HAS BEEN ARCHIVED

 # todoist-location-labels
 Todoist service for adding location reminder for specific label

 ## First setup
-The database tables need to be created so run a python shell:
+The database tables need to be created so run a flask shell:

-	python
+	flask --app main shell

 and run the following commands: